cldeluna/clab-via-remote/README.md

 <snip>
 ```

-Now in my "github-labs" directory I have a new directory for this remote topology.
+Now in my "github-lab" directory I have a new directory for this remote topology.

 ```bash
 claudia@vps-ovh:~/containerlab/github-lab$ ls